Lovett Fort-Whiteman: Move to Russia

-Fort-Whiteman moved to Russia in about 1927, joining the tiny African-American community in Moscow.
+Fort-Whiteman moved to Russia in about 1927, joining the tiny African American community in Moscow.
 He lived with his wife Marina, a Jewish chemist, in a small apartment.
-He was a close friend of African-American journalist Homer Smith Jr. In 1928 Fort-Whiteman was a delegate to the 6th World Congress of the Communist International.
+He was a close friend of African American journalist Homer Smith Jr. In 1928, Fort-Whiteman was a delegate to the 6th World Congress of the Communist International.
+In the Comintern debates of 1928, Fort-Whiteman supported the positions of Bukharin and American leader Jay Lovestone, arguing against the need for the existence of the ANLC.

 He was later hired by the English-language Moscow News as a contributor and worked as a teacher at an English-language school in Moscow.
 He was a consulting screenwriter on the 1932 production Black and White.

 Arrest and death

-Early in 1937 a massive campaign of arrests and punishments of alleged spies, saboteurs, and disloyal individuals was initiated by the Soviet secret police targeting especially Communist Party members and economic leaders.
+Early in 1937, a massive campaign of arrests and punishments of alleged spies, saboteurs, and disloyal individuals was initiated by the Soviet secret police targeting especially Communist Party members and economic leaders.
 Lovett Fort-Whiteman applied for permission to return home to the United States at this time – a request which was refused.
 Three weeks later, Fort-Whiteman was denounced for having expressed "counterrevolutionary" sentiments and on July 1, 1937 was sentenced to five years internal exile.
 He was first sent to Semipalatinsk, Kazakhstan, where he worked for a time as a teacher.

 Lovett Fort-Whiteman was identified as a Trotskyist in internal CPUSA documents.
 A report from the mid-1930s on support for Trotsky within the party stated that "Lovett Fort-Whiteman, a Negro Comrade, showed himself for Trotsky."
 In a 1938 letter to Gosizdat, the CPUSA's Comintern representative Pat Toohey wrote, "Whiteman is a Trotskyist."